 4. Island Hall

 This feels like something of an undiscovered gem and it’s one of my favourite venues to visit.
 Situated in Godmanchester, it’s half an hour from Cambridge, but I can’t leave it off my list.
-It’s a venue with an intimate feel.
+Island Hall is a venue with an intimate feel.
 In some ways it feels like an mini, homely Cambridge college with its immaculate garden, little bridge and river at the back.

 A bride sits on a chair before the wedding ceremony at Island Hall.